Regional 1 South West: 2016–17

 Nine of the fourteen teams participated in last season's competition.
 They are joined by Launceston who were relegated from National League 2 South, and by two promoted sides: Camborne and Salisbury.
 Exmouth (champions) and Barnstaple (play-off) were promoted to National League 2 South, while Chippenham were relegated to South West 1 West, and Old Patesians and Old Centralians to South West 1 East.
 To address a league imbalance due to only one team coming down from National League 2 South, both Bromsgrove and Bracknell have been level transferred into the league from National League 3 Midlands and National League 3 London & SE respectively, Bromsgrove having finished 9th and Bracknell 11th.

 Final league table

 Promotion play-off

 Each season, the runners-up in the National League 3 London & SE, and National League 3 South West participate in a play-off for the third promotion place to National League 2 South.
-The team with the best playing record, in this case Wimbledon, hosted the match and destroyed their opponents Dings Crusaders 55 – 5 to win promotion.
+The team with the best playing record, in this case Wimbledon, hosted the match and beat Dings Crusaders 55 – 5 to win promotion.